Anointing of the Sick

 This sacrament is intended for the strengthening and healing of those who are ill, elderly or about to undergo an operation.
 It is a normal part of Catholic life: not just for the dying, but for anyone who is seriously ill.
 It may be received when a person is at home or in the hospital.

-If you or someone close to you needs or would like to receive this sacrament, please call the parish office at our regular number: (972) 661-9282.
-If you are calling after-hours, additional information to contact a priest on duty will be provided in the voicemail message.
+If you or someone close to you needs or would like to receive this sacrament, please contact the parish office at or our regular number: (972) 661-9282.
+If you are calling after-hours, additional information to contact a Priest on duty will be provided in the voicemail message.